 Land investments generally require shifts in land use.
 Some shifts have detrimental climate impacts; others aim at climate mitigation.
 All hold the potential to also affect access to land and the rights of land users.
 CCSI’s work in this area focuses on the interactions between resource investments, land use, land rights and climate change, including how to apply better practices to land investments aimed at climate change mitigation.

 In 2017 CCSI integrated climate change as one of the core modules in its executive training on extractive industries and sustainable development.
 The training session provides an introductory overview of climate change impacts, and the Paris Agreement.
 It gives an overview of various policy developments that have driven and will continue to drive the energy transition, as well as how the private sector is responding.

 CCSI submitted an application to file a written submission as an “other person” in Bear Creek Mining Corporation v.
 Republic of Peru.
 CCSI’s submission focused on a range of issues, including the implications of international human rights law for the interpretation and application of investment treaty standards.

 Policy makers and other stakeholders are currently asking fundamental questions about whether and to what extent international investment agreements (IIAs) are consistent with and are helping to advance sustainable development objectives at home and abroad.
-A CCSI study commissioned by the Swiss Agency for Development and Cooperation provides a framework to help answer those questions about… read more
+A 2019 paper from CCSI examines the alignment of IIAs with the 2030 Sustainable Development Agenda, arguing that while FDI will play… read more

 CCSI focuses on the intersection of international investment law and international human rights law, and the impacts of their application for the most vulnerable of rights-holders.
 Among other things, this includes a specific focus on investment arbitrations, and their implications for the realization of human rights.